 Ford Mustang Mach-E CA Route 1 Edition

 Speaking of new EVs to hit the market, household name Ford Motors has gone all in on the journey toward all-electric vehicles.
-In a, “we’re still hip and care about the planet too” sort of move, Ford decided to adapt one of its flagpole ICE vehicles, the Mustang toward full electric.
-Ford’s Mach-E SUV has just begun to roll off assembly lines in America with a lot of hype surrounding it so far.
+In a, “we’re still hip and care about the planet too” sort of move, Ford decided to adapt one of its flagpole ICE vehicles, the Mustang toward zero-emissions.
+Ford’s Mustang Mach-E began to roll off assembly lines in America late last year with a lot of hype surrounding it.

 Hyundai Kona Electric